Tips For Navigating Centrelink

 - Think you're eligible?
 Lodge your intent to claim ASAP because you can be backpaid to that date if your claim is approved.

-- This page will only detail Youth Allowance, Austudy and Abstudy however there are other types of payments that you may be eligible for such as Newstart.
+- This page will only detail Youth Allowance, Austudy and Abstudy however there are other types of payments that you may be eligible for such as the JobSeeker payment (formerly Newstart).
 Come and see us for more information!

 Main Types Of Payments For Students